findthatlead alternatives

 Fair play to Apollo on one thing: getting from a filter to a live sequence without leaving the tool is quick, quicker than wiring a finder into a sender.
 Then I checked the data against a live send, and real-time won.
 Enrow verifies each contact on the spot, returns EU direct dials Apollo's database doesn't reliably hold, and bills only on valid, with no per-seat math.
 If the all-in-one workflow is truly the job, Apollo covers it, and it still runs better with Enrow supplying the data layer underneath.

 vs Enrow: Apollo is the all-in-one; Enrow is the data layer.
-On effective email cost Apollo's ~$0.033 runs about double Enrow's Start rate, and the phone comparison isn't the raw credit math: Apollo's mobiles are stored, US-leaning rows with no GDPR EU direct-dial product, where Enrow's $0.35 Pro benchmark buys a live-verified EU dial with sourcing paperwork.
-Live lookups beat a stored DB on a real send, there are no per-seat fees, and Enrow's Pro and Scale credits roll over where Apollo's expire.
-Different jobs; plenty of teams run the suite and still feed it Enrow's data.
+Apollo's mobiles are stored, US-leaning rows with no GDPR EU direct-dial product, where Enrow's $0.35 Pro phone buys a live-verified EU dial with sourcing paperwork, billed only on valid and with no per-seat fee.

 One subscription for the entire outbound loop, database included.